Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

       - **Note:** In the `bootstrap.sh` you do not have to prefix commands with `sudo` since the script is executed with superuser rights when Vagrant provisions the box.

       This script should be run by the [shell provisioner](https://www.vagrantup.com/docs/provisioning/shell).
-- Open a merge request in the GitHub Repository TODO.
+- Open a merge request in the GitHub Repository [TODO: "Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-virtual-machines).
   - As title choose "[`USERNAME`] Vagrant Box Provisioning"
   - Make sure all files are up to date (`testfile`, `bootstrap.sh`, `Vagrantfile`)
     - Add the label `Vagrant` label to the issue and assign the issue to the lecturers `jaustar` and `uekermbn`.